-In contrast, gender disparity prevailed in educational attainment in certain levels of education among non-citizens.
-For instance, whereas more female, compared to male, successfully completed primary (female 17.1%; male 14.9%) and secondary (female 50.8%; male 43.2%) education, more male, compared to female, successfully completed technical education, professional qualification, university certificate / diploma, and university degree or higher qualification (see Table 4).
+In contrast, gender disparity prevailed in educational attainment in certain levels of education among noncitizens.
+For instance, whereas more female, compared to male, successfully completed primary (female 17.1%; male 14.9%) and secondary (female 50.8%; male 43.2%) education, more male, compared to female, successfully completed technical education, professional qualification, university certificate /diploma, and university degree or higher qualification (see Table 4).
+This dynamic may be explained in different ways.

-Language and educational attainment: The distribution of the language groups in the population was analysed, and is shown in Table 5.
+Language and educational attainment

+The distribution of the language groups in the population was analysed, and is shown in Table 7.